 Radiation therapy is very effective in controlling vestibular schwannomas.

 Stereotactic techniques (see above) are able to achieve local control rates of between 91 to 100% at 10 years post treatment.

 What are the side effects of radiation therapy?

 Most patients do not notice any immediate side effects with stereotactic radiation therapy for vestibular schwannoma, although headache or nausea can occur rarely.
 Long term side effects following radiation therapy for vestibular schwannoma can occur months or years after treatment.
 The main concern is damage to the cranial nerves in the region.

 Overall the risk of damage to the cranial nerves with modern radiation therapy techniques is low at less than 5%.
 Other possible side effects include:

 - Tumour expansion.
 In some cases the tumour can slightly increase in size at around 6-12 months.

 - Hearing loss.
-This can occur in 30-40% of patients at 10 years.
-Hearing tends to decline slowly over years, and is more likely to happen in older patients, larger tumours, or patients with a greater degree of hearing loss prior to treatment.
+This is not uncommon but depends on hearing status before treatment and is variable.
+Hearing tends to decline slowly over the years, and is more likely to happen in older patients, larger tumours, or patients with a greater degree of hearing loss prior to treatment.